-Check whether body jewelry is MR Safe, MR Conditional, or MR Unsafe before an MRI scan.
-17 materials classified under ASTM F2503 — including BioFlex®, titanium, steel, silver, and gold.
+Check whether body jewelry is MR Safe, Conditional, or Unsafe before an MRI.
+17 materials classified under ASTM F2503, BioFlex®, titanium, steel.

 Founder & Piercing Expert